 At many dental offices, you have to pay in full at the time of treatment, and then insurance payments are sent to reimburse you.
 At Dr. LaTocha's office, we file your claims daily via electronic claim submission and reimbursement comes directly to us unless otherwise specified in your particular policy.
-You pay only your copayment at the time of treatment.
+You pay only your co-payment at the time of treatment.

 We Accept Most Insurance Policies

 Our dedication to your oral health has come first and we continue to be one of the few dental office accepting most insurance policies, including PPOs.
 Because our office is computerized, we are able to use the fee schedules provided by the insurance companies.
-This makes our calculation of your co-payment very accurate and reduces the chance of that you'll pay either too much or too little at the time of treatment.
+This makes our calculation of your co-payment very accurate and reduces the chance of paying either too much or too little at the time of treatment.
 There are rare times when what we estimate and what the insurance carrier pays differ; however, we pride ourselves on attempting to be as accurate as possible when dealing with your insurance carrier.

 Many people believe that because they have Medicaid they can only receive dental care through the health clinic.
-For many, Medicaid in the State of Michigan covers dental visits through the insurance company Delta Dental, including Michigan Healthy Kids and pregnant women under 19.
+For many, Medicaid, in the State of Michigan, covers dental visits through the insurance company Delta Dental, including Michigan Healthy Kids and pregnant women under 19.
 At Straits Area Dental, we participate with Delta Dental, allowing Medicaid patients to receive care at our private practice.